dataunions/dataunions/README.md

 1. A **mainchain** contract where revenue is sent.
 2. A **sidechain** contract that records joins and parts of group members, calculates earnings (in constant time), processes withdraw requests.
 3. A **bridge** system that connects the mainchain and sidechain.
-See POA Tokenbridge https://github.com/poanetwork/tokenbridge.
+We use the POA TokenBridge https://github.com/poanetwork/tokenbridge in AMB (Arbitrary Message Bridge) mode.

 The purpose of the sidechain is to **facilitate cheap join and part operations**.
 The basic workflow looks like this: